npushpakumara/go-backend-template/README.md

 - Clean architecture with separation of concerns
 - RESTful API using the Gin framework
-- PostgreSQL database with GORM ORM
+- PostgreSQL database with Gorm ORM
 - Dependency injection with Uber FX
 - Docker support for easy containerization
-- AWS integration for S3,SES,etc...
+- Sending emails using AWS SES
+- Oauth implementation with Goth

 ## Getting Started